 As a Council and with partners, we continue to focus on promoting racial equality in Cornwall.
+We are;

 - changed our equalities statement in job adverts

-- will shortly be introducing a pilot for anonymised recruitment
+- introduced a pilot for anonymised recruitment

 - introduced new training modules for staff

-- focused on attracting BAME graduate employees
+- focused on attracting ethnic minority graduate employees